 A timber trader had told me trees are just like human beings.
 “They die just like humans,” Olabode said at a sawmill in Ado Ekiti, “and young trees sprout like babies.”
 For half an hour, he would take me through the process of logging in the state.

 LOGGING HAS RULES BUT ILLEGAL LOGGERS DON’T CARE

-The first step is to search the forests, said Olabode.
-After finding a choice tree, a logger negotiates with the landowner and pays.
-He presents the receipt to the Timber Contractors and Saw-millers Association to get an Owner’s Conscience (OC), a document that confirms that he duly bought the tree.
-He will take the OC to the State Forestry Commission to get a Tree Inspection Certificate (TIC) and a permit.
-It is at this point that he can fell the tree, but not evacuate it yet.
+First, you search the forests, said Olabode.
+After finding a choice tree, you negotiate with the landowner and pay.
+The receipt will be presented to the Timber Contractors and Saw-millers Association to get an Owner’s Conscience (OC), which shows that a tree is duly bought, and at the state State Forestry Commission, the OC is presented to get a Tree Inspection Certificate (TIC) and a permit.
+At this point, you can fell a tree, but not evacuate it yet.

 Government does not expect logs out of the forest until guards have issued an evacuation permit after ascertaining adherence to all logging regulations in the state.
 Part of the regulations prohibit the exploitation of fruit and under-girth trees.
 “But illegal loggers don’t care,” Olabode said.
 “They can fell a tree the size of a stick and get two or three planks.
 They don’t pay tariffs, so they have no worries.”

 Lateef is an illegal logger.
 Until the year 2000, when he bought his first chainsaw, he was a carpenter and furniture maker.
 At first, he was going to buy tree stands, invite chainsaw operators to fell and split them, and then sell the planks.
 But after the fellers he paid failed to show up, he took up the job.